apnadkarni/blt/doc/drawerset.rst

     widget will be drawn such that the top center point of the widget will be the top center point of the drawer.
 This option defaults to "c".

-  **-background** *colorName*
+  **-background** *bgName*
-    Specifies the default background of the drawer's handle.
-    *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the default background of the drawer's handle.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "grey85".

   **-closecommand** *cmdString*
     Specifies a TCL command to invoked when the drawer is closed (via the